 Lifetime mortgages allow you to keep 100% ownership of your home and usually do not require you to make payments.
 Instead, interest is ‘rolled up’ and added to the mortgage balance, which is secured against your home and paid back either on death or when you move to another home or into long-term care.
 There may be still be some equity in the property which will remain part of your estate and can be passed on as an inheritance, though with lifetime mortgages there is the risk that the equity could be fully eroded with the addition of interest, particularly if you are a younger borrower.
 Many providers offer a ‘no negative equity guarantee’ to ensure that there will be never be anything extra to pay over and above the sale price of your property.

 Home reversion plans are another alternative, through which you sell all or part of your property to the provider in exchange for a lump sum or an income.
 This means that when you die or move to long term care, the property will be sold and the provider is entitled only to the percentage of the sale price that they bought; the rest is still yours and will remain part of your estate.

 What fees do you charge?

-When you are ready to proceed with a full application, we charge an affordable flat fee to our clients, regardless of the complexity of their situation.
+When you are ready to proceed with a full application, we charge an affordable flat fee to our clients, regardless of the complexity of your situation.
 Our consultations are free and come with no obligations to sign up for anything, so you can review all your options and get quotes from us without becoming liable for any fees.

-When we arrange a mortgage, we receive a small percentage of the mortgage balance as a procuration fee from the lender.
+When we arrange a mortgage or equity release plan, we receive a percentage of the balance as a procuration fee from the lender.
 With insurance products, providers pay us a commission.